 Complaints about government bodies or other more general problems (e.g. lack of accessible transport) can be made to the local member of parliament.
 A complaint can also be made to the state and Commonwealth government ministers responsible for the area in which the problem has arisen.
 Local members and ministers are required to respond to complaints they receive.

 The Queensland Ombudsman can investigate the decisions and actions of state government departments, prescribed and statutory authorities, public universities and local councils.
-Before making a complaint to the Ombudsman, the person with a complaint must first try to resolve the matter with the agency concerned using their internal complaints mechanism.
+Before making a complaint to the Ombudsman, the person with a complaint must first try to resolve the matter with the agency concerned, exhausting their internal complaints mechanism.

 The Commonwealth Ombudsman can investigate complaints about actions and decisions of Australian Government agencies to see if they are wrong, unjust, unlawful, discriminatory or just plain unfair.
 The Ombudsman also seeks remedies for those affected by administrative deficiency, and acts to improve public administration generally.
 For more information see the chapter on Complaints to the Ombudsman.

-Often, legal advice will be useful prior to making a complaint to either the Human Rights or Anti-Discrimination Commission.
-Legal representation is also useful during the conciliation process and when participating in proceedings before the Queensland Civil and Administrative Tribunal or the Federal Court.
+Often, legal advice will be useful prior to making a complaint to either the Australian Human Rights Commission or the Anti-Discrimination Commission Queensland.
+Legal representation is also useful during the conciliation process and when participating in proceedings before the Queensland Civil and Administrative Tribunal or the Federal Court of Australia.
 For further information see the chapter on Discrimination and Human Rights.